Robert Cabal: Film and television

-Did own stunt work
+Stunt work

 Cabal performed his own stunt work.
 In 1955 he discussed the repeated physical injuries he had suffered during filming.
-He claimed while filming Mara Maru Errol Flynn slapped him so hard he was sent sailing "clear across the room" 22 times.
+He claimed that while filming Mara Maru, Errol Flynn slapped him so hard he was sent sailing "clear across the room" 22 times.
 In another film he was to "drown in quicksand" (made from cork, dirt, grease and water).
-The crew missed a cue to stop and Cabal was completely submerged and had to be rescued and resuscitated.
+The crew missed a cue to stop, Cabal was completely submerged, and had to be rescued and resuscitated.
 In the film Hell's Island he was thrown down a flight of stairs by hoodlums.
 The painful scene had to be filmed four times.

-He thought the problem stemmed from his physical size, saying "Writers seem to think the idea of a little guy challenging a giant has dramatic potential.
+He thought the problem stemmed from his physical size, saying, "Writers seem to think the idea of a little guy challenging a giant has dramatic potential.
 It's the old Goliath and David, except that I don't frequently win my fights as did David".

-Able to play a wide-range of ethnic types
+Acting range

-A 1955 news article said "Robert Cabal is one actor who’s happy nobody ever recognizes him.
+A 1955 news article said, "Robert Cabal is one actor who's happy nobody ever recognizes him.
 His anonymity is his fortune... (he) owes his newly found affluence to the fact that without any makeup at all he can play any national type from Irish to Indian".
-Cabal explained "My eyes are very adaptable.
+Cabal explained, "My eyes are very adaptable.
 They can look Oriental with no make-up.
 Yet they are not slanted, so I could play an Italian or Latin type with equal ease".

-During the first 8 years of his career he portrayed "Mary Murphy's Mexican houseboy Miguel in Hell’s Island, a Portuguese boy on The Ezio Pinza Show, a Filipino in Mara Maru, a Burmese man in Escape to Burma, an Arab on the Biff Baker, U.S.A.
-TV series and an East Indian Hindu named "Hey-Joe" in an episode of the syndicated Passport to Danger TV show.
+During the first eight years of his career he portrayed Mary Murphy's Mexican houseboy Miguel in Hell's Island, a Portuguese boy on The Ezio Pinza Show, a Filipino in Mara Maru, a Burmese man in Escape to Burma, an Arab on the Biff Baker, U.S.A.
+TV series, and an East Indian Hindu named "Hey-Joe" in an episode of the syndicated Passport to Danger TV show.

 Cabal also played a Polynesian in the Four Star Playhouse TV series, a gypsy on TV's Hopalong Cassidy, an American Indian on The Cisco Kid, and an Apache in the Burt Lancaster film Apache.

 Rawhide

 Cabal is best known for his multi-season role on the TV series Rawhide.
-In 115 episodes from 1959 to 1965 he played Jesús Patines, the remuda wrangler who cared for the cattle drive's horses.
-The show's credits spelled his character's name phonetically as "Hey Soos".
+In 115 episodes from 1959 to 1965, he played "Hey Soos" Patines, the remuda wrangler who cared for the cattle drive's horses.